What are the Unique key and Primary keys in SQL?

-What is Unique key and Primary key in SQL?
-This is one of the most frequently asked interview question.
+In this article, we will see What is the Unique key and Primary key in SQL?
+This comes under one of the most frequently asked interview questions.

-Before we discuss difference between these two let us see what is primary key and unique key.
+Before we discuss the difference between these two let us see what is the primary key and unique key.

 What is Primary key?

-Primary key is the key which uniquely identify each and every record in the table.
+The primary key is the key that uniquely identifies each and every record in the table.

-If we have a primary key on a table you can identity each and every row in the table uniquely using primary key.
+If we have a primary key on a table you can identify each and every row in the table uniquely using the primary key.

 What is Unique key?